theomeb/django-vue-crud-app/README.md

 | `GET /delete`         | Delete one row in a table     | table, name                                            | Success/Error message |
 | `GET /`               | Entry API                     | name=YourName                                          | Welcome page          |

-- If you want to manage the data directly with Django REST, exec `python manage.py createsuperuser --email admin@example.com --username admin` in the docker, set your password and get on `/apidathena/admin` with your credentials.
+- If you want to manage the data directly with Django REST, exec `python manage.py createsuperuser --email admin@example.com --username admin` in the docker, set your password and get on `/apiemoeth/admin` with your credentials.

 #### Front

-- I've created one component `DathenaBoard.vue` in which all the code for displaying data is made.
+- I've created one component `Board.vue` in which all the code for displaying data is made.
 - I used vuetify table component to display data easily.
 - In `<script>` part, you can see all the javascript logic to get data or trigger the API.